How To Stop Overthinking: Practical Strategies

 Keeping a Thought Journal

 A thought journal is a structured method for people to keep track of and analyze their thoughts, emotions, and behaviors.
 It's one of the main aspects of Cognitive Behavioral Therapy (CBT).
 It's a simple tool, but it's quite effective for tracking your thoughts and identifying any triggers you may have.
 It's important to be honest with yourself in your thought journal.
-You can't afford to censor yourself, and writing down whatever that comes to mind, no matter how irrelevant or pointless it may seem, is essential.
+You can't afford to censor yourself, and writing down whatever comes to mind, no matter how irrelevant or pointless it may seem, is essential.
 With time, you'll be able to point out patterns that are associated with overthinking.
 If the idea of keeping a thought journal sounds daunting, let's go through the essential parts:

-- Describe your feelings and reactions to what happened: Note down how you reacted to the situation and what you felt.
+• Describe your feelings and reactions to what happened: Note down how you reacted to the situation and what you felt.
 You'll be able to reflect on it later on, and you might even be able to determine whether your thoughts were rational or not.

 Recognizing Patterns and Causes